-Daniel Zolnikov is a liberty-minded Republican representing Billings House District 45 in the Montana Legislature.
-He is a strong believer in gun rights, civil liberties concerning our freedoms and liberties, and limited government.
-Daniel is serving his fourth term in the Montana House and will be terming out in 2020.
+Daniel Zolnikov is a liberty-minded Republican who represented Billings House District 45 in the Montana Legislature.
+He is a strong believer in gun rights, limited government and civil liberties concerning our freedoms and rights.
+Daniel served in the Montana legislature from 2013-2020.

 Daniel specialized in the areas of energy, technology and civil liberty policy.
 He has been a staunch supporter of new technological innovations including blockchain and ride-sharing.
 He has passed a variety of nationally leading liberty legislation regarding privacy and our fourth amendment rights, and has successfully passed anti-human trafficking legislation.
 Daniel has served as the Chairman of the House Energy and Technology committee since 2017 and has passed forward thinking pieces of energy legislation that have reformed Montana’s procurement and competitive solicitation laws while also working to maintain Montana's role as an energy exporter.

 Forbes ranked Daniel among the top “30 Under 30” policymakers in the nation, and Red Alert Politics recognized him as one of the country’s Top 30 Conservatives under the age of 30.
 He has also received the Montana Library Association’s “Intellectual Freedom Award”, along with Responsibility.org’s “Advancing Alcohol Responsibility” leadership award.
 Most recently, Daniel earned the Superintendent of Public Instruction's LEARN award for his work on education policy.
 Daniel is a strong advocate of transparency in government, and has continuously engaged with voters on his public Facebook page.

 Daniel received his undergraduate degree from the University of Montana where he earned three business majors in Information Systems, Marketing, and Management, along with a minor in Political Science.
-Outside of the Legislature, Daniel has worked as a coach, a small business consultant and recently earned his MBA.
+Outside of the Legislature, Daniel has worked as a coach, a small business consultant, a general consultant and recently earned his MBA.